 The saddest thing about this whole experience was that I was actually anticipating it since I learned of the collaboration between Van and Leon.
 What it lack wasn’t the music, the acting or the plot BUT the poor directing job and editing that made it hard to endure.
 It was like someone decided to be really, really sloppy with it but expected it to turn out good.
 It was not the fault of the actors or actresses that participated in it for once BUT because of the production team’s careless eyes.
 I am a very tolerant person and I’m not that picky on some details as long as it made sense.
 But the directing was so sloppy that made the scenes harder and harder to endure.
 I must admit there were worthwhile parts to watch and the messages carried throughout about the friendship and loyalty each band member held for each other was worth a thought and was touching to a point.
 YET the lack of attention to details made it so horrendous that you wouldn’t even want to watch a second time.
 (They were that careless.)
 It was too bad because they had a lot of good ideas revolving around the plot yet it had all gone to waste because of careless mistakes throughout.
 It was too obvious to not notice.
 Even if I’m that blind to details at times, only caring if the overall plot was good.
-It got a tad better later on since if you were involved in the plot itself, you wouldn’t noticed it as much anymore, but for opening scenes and trying to impress others, it was kind of weak with not monitoring some scenes more carefully.
+It got a tad better later on since if you were involved in the plot itself, you wouldn’t notice it as much anymore, but for opening scenes and trying to impress others, it was kind of weak with not monitoring some scenes more carefully.

 - Van as Ah Hai.
 Another role related to music/band theme.
-He had an attitude in here yet it was more of a stubbornness to stick to his principle, not abandoning his friends, that was all.
+He had an attitude in here yet it was more of stubbornness to stick to his principle, not abandoning his friends, that was all.
 Though I must admit he was a bit unrealistic regarding trying to get everyone to stick to the end with his ways, forgetting that each had quite a hardship to bear and responsibilities with their families.
 But he was not blind to those either when he finally found out how wrong he had been to hang on to such foolish thoughts, almost costing others’ lives.

 - Leon as Ah Hao.
 I think he has improved with his acting.
 This was quite a challenging role for him and he was really brave in stepping out of his comfort zone.
 His trouble with using the appropriate tone in some scenes was still noticeable but it got better as the movie moved on.
 It was like he was just uncomfortable with shouting swear words, etc so it sounded really awkward.
-There was also some traces of discomfort while acting as a bum at the beginning as well but it was not that noticeable.
+There were also some traces of discomfort while acting like a bum at the beginning as well but it was not that noticeable.
 Not too bad.
 But the other scenes, he was better in those, not as nervous or not as raw anymore.
 Like the scenes where he was interacting with Van and the others.
 Then the parts where he was in control.
 It was easier for him in a sense because it kind of reinforced the bossy roles he took in several dramas already.
 Back to the character, he honestly seemed like a fierce, cold-blooded person but he really cared for friendship in a sense.
 He was always chanting the whole idea about ‘brothers’, etc yet his actions showed differently.
 One of the memorable scenes must be the part where this one group was making fun of Ah Long and he told Ah Hai that he forgot something when they were getting into the elevator–to which Ah Hai smiled, knowing him too well.
 Yes, it was his violent way of teaching someone a lesson and seemed wrong, but it showed how he cared enough to exert his energy.

 - Van and Leon collaborating.
 It was very refreshing and fun to see.
 My gosh!
 It was too funny trying to see Ah Hao trying to learn the gist of producing an album, taking care of the production.
 He was so clueless that made it adorable.
-Of course it was understandable since he only knew of the life he encountered with so many years already.
+Of course, it was understandable since he only knew of the life he encountered with so many years already.
 There were of course more of the touching scenes as of the hilarious ones.
-I think their bond was the strongest in here since they got nothing to lose except their lives.
+I thought that their bond was the strongest in here since they got nothing to lose except their lives.
 It was like when others could not come anymore or Ah Hai was driven out of the other band members’ houses, he only had Ah Hao left to drink and talk with, no one else.
 Even when Ah Hai wanted to give up, Ah Hao wouldn’t let him.
 Ah Hao kept encouraging Ah Hai on.

 - Mickey Huang Zi Jiao as himself.
 That was too funny.
 Got to sympathize with him at various points.
 Having him in here was already funny.

 - Xiu Jie Kai as Jake.
 Interestingly, I thought he was the bad guy at first when he was caving in to temptation and taking the offer.
 It was just that he wanted something for himself (and others as we found out when the plot focused more on him).
 I thought his role was small yet it played an important part in the whole plot.
 I didn’t realize how good he was until the part where he was confronting Van in the rain.
 Wow!
 That blew everything away.
-He has great potential really.
+He had great potential really.
 His character brought out the dark side of the popular scenes since it told the story of being an idol and not being able to control your life anymore.
 It was all about money, no longer about art.
 You can’t have both.
 Yet sometimes it wasn’t because you were such a greed (like in his case), but it was the only chance and only way to help yourself and others get out of the hole (financially in their case).

 - The part where Ah Hao went to meet with his boss, Jay.
 The one who took him in and looked after him all these years.
 Honestly, the guy was yelling at the others for eating too much and being overweight BUT he had to look at himself first.
 I guess being the boss helped since he could say anything because others couldn’t object.
 Also, he was offering some food to Ah Hao, saying that Ah Hao was too skinny, etc. It was a riot really.
 (NO, I am not promoting the idea of making fun of others’ weight, BUT more like are you serious?
 Yeah, it was the idea behind people having to look at themselves first before criticizing others.
 It was the mockery that made it funny, NOT the actual joke.)